Del Paso Heights Pedestrian Accident Lawyer

 - Knee injuries

-When a pedestrian is struck by a motorist, it is commonly due to a negligent action, or inaction, of the motorist.
+When a pedestrian is struck by a motorist, it is commonly due to the motorist's negligent action or inaction.
 For example, common causes of collisions between motorists and pedestrians include:

 - The motorist was speeding

 - The motorist was drowsy/dangerously fatigued

 - The motorist was talking on their cell phone

 - The motorist violated traffic regulations and did not yield the right of way or failed to stop at a stop sign or red light.